AdiNarendra98/AI-for-Fashion/iDresser-An AI Based Fashion Assistant/README.md

-# iDresser : An AI Based Fashion Recommendation Assisant
+# iDresser : An AI Based Fashion Recommendation Assistant

 **It is a personalized Fashion Recommender system that generates recommendations for the user based on an input given.It was built during my Senior Year of my Undergrad.**